 Toplady was only thirty-eight when he died, but his short life-span was enough to produce one of the most beloved of all hymns, Rock of Ages:

 Let the water and the blood

 Cleanse me from its guilt and power.

-The hymn was first published on this day in the Gospel Magazine, London, 1776.
-Today, only a very few non-specialists read the theological works which established Toplady as one of the most significant men of his day, but nearly all Christians sing his hymn—even the Arminians it was written to woo with the beauty of the Gospel of Grace.
+The hymn was first published in the Gospel Magazine, London in 1776.
+Today, only a very few non-specialists read the theological works which established Toplady as one of the most significant men of his day, but nearly all Christians sing his hymn—even the Arminians it was written to confound.